gallenc/solent2Public/week11/webfacadeexample2-allspring/README.md

 # Project using Spring MVC  and SpringDATA

 This version of the project uses only springdata and springMVC.
-No factories are used in this version of the project
+Eclipselink is the JPA provider and Derby is used as the embedded database No factories are used in this version of the project

 See also test plan example in docs folder